 How to Use Disneyland FASTPASS Service

-- Go to the FASTPASS distribution kiosk of the attraction you want to ride to see the standby and FASTPASS return time (note that you can also check wait times and FASTPASS distribution times on the Disneyland mobile app before walking over).*
+- Go to the FASTPASS distribution kiosk at the attraction you want to ride to see the standby and FASTPASS return time (note that you can also check wait times and FASTPASS distribution times on the Disneyland mobile app before walking over).*

-- During your return time, visit the attraction FASTPASS return entrance with your park admission ticket for scanning (this is usually near or next to the regular line).
+- During your return time, visit the attraction's FASTPASS return entrance with your park admission ticket for scanning (this is usually near or next to the regular line).

-*Some FASTPASS distribution kiosks are located in another location than the actual attraction.
+*Some FASTPASS distribution kiosks are located in a different location than the actual attraction.

 Ever since the FASTPASS system was placed inside Disneyland, the printed FASTPASS tickets were your ticket to ride, so to speak.
-As of June 2017, the paper FASTPASS tickets are simply a reminder of your return window.
+As of June 2017, the paper FASTPASS tickets became simply a reminder of your return window.
 They aren’t really necessary and may be phased out.
-The actual FASTPASS is digitally stored on your park ticket or annual pass, so you’ll scan your ticket or pass at the ride or attraction at the appointed return time.
-Shows such as World of Color and Fantasmic! still use the paper FASTPASS system, so be sure to hold onto those FASTPASS tickets.
-You can manage all ride FASTPASSES through the Disneyland app (in case you want to cancel your plans or encounter a ride closure — see tips below.)
-Disney MaxPass is another way to reserve FASTPASS through the Disneyland app.
-Both MaxPass and regular FASTPASS reservations are linked to the user's park ticket or annual pass.
+The actual FASTPASS is digitally stored on your park ticket, so you’ll scan your ticket (or pass) at the ride or attraction at the appointed return time.

 Key Points of the Disneyland FASTPASS Service

-- FASTPASS is now available during early entry, but the availability can vary.
+- FASTPASS distribution is now available during early entry, but availability can vary.

-- If your return time is less than 30 minutes away from when you acquire a FASTPASS, you will be eligible to acquire the next FASTPASS after 30 minutes.
+- If your return time is less than 30 minutes away from when you get a FASTPASS, you will be eligible to get the next FASTPASS after 30 minutes.

-- You can acquire another FASTPASS for a different ride even if you have not used the first FASTPASS, as long as you are eligible.
+- You can get another FASTPASS for a different ride even if you have not used the first FASTPASS, as long as you are eligible.

-- When an attraction is closed, the FASTPASS distribution is usually closed during that time, but not always.
+- When an attraction is closed, the FASTPASS distribution is sometimes closed during that time, but not always.

-- The FASTPASS distribution machines at Disneyland and Disney California Adventure are on a closed grid, which means if you hold a ticket for a ride in one park and are not eligible to acquire another ticket for another hour, you won't be able to acquire a ticket in the other park until that waiting period has ended.
+- The FASTPASS distribution machines at Disneyland and Disney California Adventure are on a closed grid, which means if you hold a ticket for a ride in one park and are not eligible to get another ticket for another hour, you won't be able to get a ticket in the other park, either, until that waiting period has ended.

 Disneyland FASTPASS Tips

-- Some rides distribute FASTPASSES more quickly than others.
-Space Mountain at Disneyland and Radiator Springs Racers and Guardians of the Galaxy — Mission: BREAKOUT! at Disney California Adventure often run out of FASTPASSES early in the day.
+- Some rides distribute FASTPASSes more quickly than others.
+Space Mountain at Disneyland and Radiator Springs Racers and Toy Story Midway Mania! at Disney California Adventure often run out of FASTPASSes early in the day.

-- Grizzly River Run, Goofy’s Sky School, The Haunted Mansion (but not Haunted Mansion Holiday), Buzz Lightyear’s Astro Blasters, Roger Rabbit’s Car Toon Spin (when there’s no fireworks that night) and “it’s a small world” can usually be your lowest priority FASTPASS acquisitions since they are often still distributing return times in the afternoon and evening.
+- Grizzly River Run, Monster's Inc., Goofy’s Sky School, Haunted Mansion (but not Haunted Mansion Holiday), Buzz Lightyear Astro Blasters, Roger Rabbit’s Car Toon Spin (when there’s no fireworks that night) and “it’s a small world” can usually be your lowest priority FASTPASS acquisitions.
+They are often still distributing return times in the afternoon and evening.

-- Download the free Disneyland Park App to check ride wait times and current FASTPASS distribution return times before walking over to the distribution area.
+- Download the free Disneyland app.
+Use it to check ride wait times and current FASTPASS distribution return times before walking over to the distribution area.

 - Link your ticket to the Disneyland app to be able to manage your FASTPASSes.
-You can view FASTPASSes, cancel them, scan in at the FASTPASS return from your phone, keep track of Rider Switch, or take advantage of other perks (like knowing how many multiple experience/ride closure FASTPASSES you have).
-From the app’s home screen, click My Tickets, the Plus Sign at the upper right corner, then Link Tickets & Passes.
-You scan the barcode for the pass or ticket and now you can manage your FASTPASS reservations.
+You can view FASTPASSes, cancel them, scan in at the FASTPASS return from your phone and keep track of Rider Switch and/or multiple experience/ride closure FASTPASSes from the app.
+From the app’s home screen, click My Tickets, the plus sign at the upper right corner, then Link Tickets & Passes.
+Scan the barcode for the pass or ticket.
+Then, you can manage your FASTPASS reservations.
 This is such an improvement over the old days where you could not change your mind and cancel a FASTPASS.